Paul-Dempsey/pachde-hc-one/README.md

 ## Acknowledgements

-Special thanks to Lippold Haken, not only for creating the Continuum, but for his generous support by sharing technical details that make this software possible.
+Special thanks to Lippold Haken (and all of the Haken Audio team), for creating the Continuum.
+Lippold has provided generous support by sharing technical details that make this software possible.

 ## Modules